davespink/obshop/README.md

-# goshop
+# obshop
-a simple shopping winapp
+an OOP rewrite of ab early version of goshop